nod3zer0/subfit/README.md

 ### Clone repository

-Download this repository to the folder where you want to have autosubmit installed.
+Download this repository to the folder where you want to have subfit installed.

 ```bash
 git clone https://github.com/nod3zer0/AutoSubmit.git